Tutorial 10: Storing & Retrieving Data

 Exercise 2: Digging Deeper into User Behaviour

 In Exercise 1, we built a market baseline from auction outcomes: prices, bid counts, and seller summaries.
 That showed us where to look, but not how those outcomes happened.
-Next, we’ll bring in behavioral telemetry from a JSON file (devices/sessions).
+Next, we’ll bring in behavioural telemetry from a JSON file (devices/sessions).
 Using dplyr/tidyr verbs, we’ll flatten the nested JSON and link it to our auctions so we can ask: who was active, on which devices, and how activity clustered around particular sellers.

 (a).
 An example record in the JSON file data/bids.jsonl is as follows: